Share:

 Founder and CEO of Even Financial

 One of the common examples of embedded finance products is in-app payments.
 A customer chooses a meal and pays for it in a single app.
 In-app "on credit" or "in installments" payments are another use case in e-commerce.
-With the embedded finance approach, app users don't have to go to banks to take a loan.
-They bypass filling out questionnaires and waiting for approval to get the loan right in an app.
-Besides, embedded technology is gaining popularity for healthcare payments as providers implement patient portals and telehealth solutions.
+Embedded technology is gaining popularity for healthcare payments as providers implement patient portals and telehealth solutions (source).
 Users can instantly pay for healthcare services online, avoiding cumbersome bank transactions.

 "Embedded finance doesn't only have applications for consumers but also for businesses.
 The startup success stories for embedded finance usually involve companies that help consumers solve a big problem, for instance, how Stripe is a payment gateway for SMEs.
 Other B2B use cases that are less talked about is how ecommerce marketplaces could offer financial services that enable merchants to get paid, for instance."